aikar/docker-conanexiles/README.md

 **NOTE**: There should always be only 1 Master-Server-Instance, otherwise it could break your setup, if two master server are updating at the same time.

-!! **STANDARD-Behavior**: The Docker Image itself sets der master-server value to 1, which means that each server is a master server.
+!! **STANDARD-Behavior**: The Docker Image itself sets the master-server value to 1, which means that each server is a master server.
 For a multi instance setup you have to explicit set CONANEXILES_MASTERSERVER=0.
-You also have to specify the CONANEXILES_INSTANCENAME, otherwise your instances would write changes into the same db --> kaboom.
+You also have to specify the CONANEXILES_INSTANCENAME, otherwise your instances would write changes into the same db and break everything.

 ENV-VARS to Setup: